 Frequently Asked Questions

 You can either contact the program administrator at 573-882-2288 or send an email to GOB@missouri.edu to request an enrollment packet.
 Or you can download the forms.
-There are three forms that should be filled out; Gift of Body, Information for Missouri Death Certificate, and Brief Medical History.
-Original signed copies should be returned to the main office at the address below:
+There are four forms that should be filled out; Authorization for Donation of Body, Personal Information, Brief Medical History, and Authorization for Disclosure of Health Information.
+Original signed copies should be returned to the address of the Program Coordinator.

 Do the forms need to be notarized?

 No, donation forms do not need to be notarized.
-We only require the signature of two witnesses, along with the donor’s signature on the main donation form.
+We only require the signature of two witnesses, along with the donor’s signature on each form.

 Are you currently taking bodies?